 The status category defines what type of support is provided by the input method for status information.

-XIMStatusArea The input method requires the client to provide of status callbacks, XNStatusStartCallback, XNStatus-
+XIMStatusArea The input method requires the client to provide some area values for it to do its status feedback.
+See set of status callbacks, XNStatusStartCallback, XNStatusDoneCallback, and XNStatusDrawCallback.

 XNArea and XNAreaNeeded.